ShudaLi/rgbd_simulation/README.md

 # rgbd_simulation
-This is an OpenCV package for simulating Kinect Noise as described in the following paper
+This is an OpenCV package for simulating Kinect noise as described in the following paper:

 A Benchmark for RGB-D Visual Odometry , 3D Reconstruction and SLAM.